 Low–growing sedum spreads along the ground, reaching only a few inches (or less) in height.
 This makes them perfect for use as a ground cover along paths, in rock gardens, or cascading down a stone wall.

-Upright sedum tends to form tall, upright clumps that produce a tight mass of tiny reddish-pink flowers.
+Tall or upright sedum tends to form tall, upright clumps that produce large flower heads in tight masses of tiny reddish-pink flowers.
 Their height and attractive flowers make them good candidates for border gardens or pollinator gardens.
 A few years ago, upright sedum was reclassified to another genus, Hylotelephium, but it is still commonly referred to as a “sedum.”

 When to Plant Sedum